gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

 # Configuration details

-These are all configuration options which are explained below.
+This is the full configuration which is explained in more detail below.

 ```yaml
   - type: shoot-falco-service